 Of the more than 3,600 students we have supported in this way since 2009, the following results occurred (within the year that our team worked with those students):

-of students graduated or were promoted to the next grade.
+of K-11 students were promoted to the next grade.

 of students dropped out.